 On April 7, 1878, at Plain City, she was married to M. T. Murray, and for almost 42 years, they shared the responsibilities and trials, the joys and sorrows of a home together.
 To them were born seven children: five sons, Wilbur, of Plumwood; Chester, of Alton; Howard, of London; Walter, of South Vienna; Dewey, of Plumwood; and two daughters: Mrs. Bessie Reed, of Camp Chase and Mrs. Maud Ford, of Portsmouth.

 She is survived by her husband, all her sons and daughters, sixteen grandchildren, three sisters and a brother.

-During the pastorate of Rev. A. L. Rogers, she united with the M. E. church at Plumwood, and remained its faithful worker until the day of her death.
+During the pastorate of Reverend A. L. Rogers, she united with the M. E. Church at Plumwood, and remained its faithful worker until the day of her death.

 Thus briefly are set forth the dates and facts of her earthly life, but these give no estimate and furnish no measure of the usefulness of this good woman.
 Her three-score and five years were filled with good deeds and her forty years of motherhood are best attested by the sons and daughters, whom she trained to be useful, upright members of the communities in which they live.
 Truly her children arise up and call her blessed and the heart of her husband doth safely trust in her.

 After her sons were grown and gone, her mother love reached out to take in her little niece, Irma Anderson, so early bereft little girl was given the same love and care her own children had enjoyed.